iafisher/iprecommit/README.md

 This will invoke `check_file` on each Python file with staged changes.

+If you want to implement the logic of your check in Python rather than invoke a shell command, then look at the built-in checks in `precommitlib/checks.py` in this repository for guidance. `DoNotSubmit` is a good example of a simple custom check.

 ## Development
 If you're interested in using this tool, I encourage you to fork your own copy and tailor it to your personal workflow and preferences.